Digital-Anthropic/cloud-labs/docs/terraform/demos/Demo-readme/README.md

 2. Click to your user profile picture && click on `account settings`
 3. In the left pop-up screen you will see `Tokens` section, click on it.
 4. Click on `Create an API token`
-5. Give it a description and an expriration data.
+5. Give it a description and an expiration date.
 6. Click on generate token.

 After the token is created copy it into your clipboard and store it in a safe